Morton00000/CivCraft/README.md

 	* Renaming the mod to something more proper.
 	* Fix the naming for the creative tabs ingame.
 	* Various support for other mods like IC2 and RailCraft.
-	* Posibly add in more food?
-(I just want to do textures for more food)

 ***
 ###Other Information